phpearth/docker-php/docs/php-extensions.md

 install-php-ext {extension-name}
 ```

-To install Create a Dockerfile for your application and use the script in the following way:
+To install create a Dockerfile for your application and use the script in the following way:

 ```bash
 FROM phpearth/php